US Cash Products-Chicago gasoline surges, sellers absent

 Prompt and any-February low-sulfur diesel was talked at either side of 1.00 cent over, up a quarter cent.

-Prompt M4 conventional gasoline was pegged at either side of flat to the screen, up a half cent, while any-February barrels were talked at 0.25/0.75 cent over, also up a half cent.
+Prompt M4 conventional gasoline was pegged at 0.50 cent under to flat to the screen, up a quarter cent, while any-February barrels were talked at flat to 0.50 cent over, also up a quarter cent.

 MIDWEST